 Diversification into Different Asset Classes

 Furthermore, not all asset classes react to economic and financial events in the same way.
-During uncertain economic periods, investors may rush to sell shares and invest in gold and bonds, or even keep a larger proportion in cash to preserve their wealth.
-The opposite holds true for periods of economic prosperity where investors may seek to invest in shares and some bonds.
+During uncertain economic periods, investors may rush to sell stocks and invest in gold and bonds, or even keep a larger proportion in cash to preserve their wealth.
+The opposite holds true for periods of economic prosperity where investors may seek to invest in stocks and some bonds.

 It is this imperfect or negative correlation between asset classes which allows you to enjoy lower risk when you diversify your portfolio.